 In conversation with Olivia Sweeney.

-This event is part of Festival of Nature 2022 which runs 10-18 June.
-Find out more here.
+This event was part of Festival of Nature 2022.

 George Monbiot’s Regenesis is published by Penguin Books.
 Buy a copy online or at the event from Waterstones.

 George Monbiot is an author, Guardian columnist and environmental campaigner.
 His best-selling books include Feral: Rewilding the Land, Sea and Human Life; Heat: How We Can Stop the Planet Burning; and Out of the Wreckage: A New Politics for an Age of Crisis.
 He co-wrote the concept album Breaking the Spell of Loneliness with musician Ewan McLennan.

 Olivia Sweeney is a lifetime environmentalist and a former Black and Green Ambassador.
 As part of this, she and two other ambassadors were invited to share the outcomes of their work in the Blue Zone at COP 26.
 She hosts a Tuesday morning breakfast radio show on Ujima Radio as well as working for a sustainable waste consultancy trying to make it easier for people to reduce their waste, recycle and build the circular economy.
 She was named one of the Top 100 most Influential Women in Engineering by FT in 2019 and one of Rife Magazine’s 30 under 30 in 2022.
 She is an advocate for equity and justice in all forms.